-If you have a capital loss on the disposition of an interest in a passive activity, the loss may be limited by the capital loss rules.
-The limit is generally \$3,000 for individuals (\$1,500 in the case of married individuals filing separate returns).
-See Publication 544, Sales and Other Dispositions of Assets, for more information.
+If you have a capital loss on the disposition of an interest in a passive activity, the loss may be limited.
+For individuals, your capital loss deduction is limited to the amount of your capital gains plus the lower of \$3,000 (\$1,500 in the case of a married individual filing a separate return) or the excess of your capital losses over capital gains.
+See Publication 544 for more information.